Hyman Soloway Chair in Business and Trade Law and Full Professor

 - “Indigenous Rights and Trade Obligations: How does the CUSMA’s Indigenous General Exception apply to Canada?” – co-authored with Melanie Mallet, forthcoming (2020) 58 Canadian Yearbook of International Law 1-47.
 Winner of the Charles B Bourne Article Prize for an article published in the Canadian Yearbook of International Law that makes an outstanding contribution to international law.

-- Book Review, Indigenous Peoples and International Trade: Building Equitable and Inclusive International Trade Agreements, John Borrows and Risa Schwartz (eds) (Cambridge: CUP 2020) forthcoming (2021) 22 Journal of World Investment and Trade.
+- Book Review, Indigenous Peoples and International Trade: Building Equitable and Inclusive International Trade Agreements, John Borrows and Risa Schwartz (eds) (Cambridge: CUP 2020) (2021) 22 Journal of World Investment and Trade 627-634.

 - "Using International Investment Agreements to Address Corporate Impunity for Human Rights Violations in Extractive Industries" – co-authored with Penelope Simons, in The Corporation in International, Transnational and Domestic Law and Governance – Canadian Perspectives on Globalized Rule of Law (CIGI, 2020).

-- "State-to-State Dispute Settlement under the USMCA: A missed opportunity? in Festchrift for Stephen Zamora, (Houston: Arte Publico, submitted and forthcoming 2020).
+- "State-to-State Dispute Settlement under the USMCA: A missed opportunity? in Festchrift for Stephen Zamora (Houston: Arte Publico, submitted and forthcoming 2021).
 Download from SSRN

 - "Can international investment agreements be instruments of sustainable development?
 Capacity challenges for developing countries" in Building Legal Capacity for a More Inclusive Globalization: Barriers to and Best Practices for Integrating Developing Countries into the Maze of Global Economic Regulation, Joost Pauwelyn and Mengyi Wang, eds, 2019.
 Download from SSRN